Skip to main content

 As researchers have learned more about the changes in lymphoma cells that help them grow, they have developed newer drugs to specifically target these changes.
 These targeted drugs work differently from standard chemotherapy (chemo) drugs.
 Sometimes they work when standard chemo drugs don’t, and they often have different types of side effects.

-These drugs work by stopping enzyme complexes (proteasomes) in cells from breaking down proteins important for keeping cell division under control.
-They are more often used to treat multiple myeloma, but they can be helpful in treating some types of non-Hodgkin lymphoma (NHL) as well.
+These drugs work by stopping enzyme complexes (proteasomes) in cells from breaking down proteins that are important for keeping cell division under control.
+Proteasome inhibitors are more often used to treat multiple myeloma, but they can be helpful in treating some types of non-Hodgkin lymphoma (NHL) as well.

 Bortezomib (Velcade) is a proteasome inhibitor used to treat some lymphomas, usually after other treatments have been tried.
 Bortezomib is given as an infusion into a vein (IV) or an injection under the skin (subcutaneous, or sub-q), typically twice a week for 2 weeks, followed by a rest period.

-Side effects can be similar to those of standard chemo drugs, including low blood counts, nausea, loss of appetite, and nerve damage.
+Side effects can be like those from standard chemo drugs, including low blood counts, nausea, loss of appetite, and nerve damage.

 Histone deacetylase (HDAC) inhibitor

-HDAC inhibitors are drugs that can affect what genes are active by interacting with proteins in chromosomes called histones
+HDAC inhibitors are drugs that can affect genes that are active inside cancer cells.
+They do this by affecting proteins called histones, which interact with chromosomes.

 Common side effects include nausea, vomiting, tiredness, and low red blood cell counts (anemia).